denten/denten.github.io/_includes/CV/04-publications.md

 5. "*Vokzal, Garazh, Angar: Vladimir Nabokov I Poetika Russkogo Urbanizma* by Yuri Leving." *The Slavic and East European Journal 49.4* (2005): 688–89.

-### Manuscripts in Progress
+### Projects in Progress

-1. "Author Function: A Literary History of Artificial Intelligence."
-Book manuscript under contract with The University of Chicago Press as of February, 2021.
+1. "Writers' Room," book manuscript in progress.
+2. "Formal Methods in Text Analysis," book manuscript in development.
+3. "Competing Models of Soft Power through National Reading Rooms," article in progress.
-2. "The Evolution of Literary Cooperation."
-Book manuscript in progress.
+4. "The Stories of Vaccination," article in progress.
-3. "Computational Narratology: Time, Space, and Agency in the Novel."
-Book manuscript in early stages of development.